nrobertson573/DDR_Pattern_Search/README.md

 for crossover patterns in charts with specified criteria (e.g. level 9-12 charts under 160 BPM).

-Functionality is broken down into three steps.
+Functionality is broken down into three steps under separate tabs.

 -   Create a filter list of charts to search over
 -   Specify a pattern to search for